Intel PVC GPUs

 as the node type.

-There are two commands to monitor gpu utilization which are detailed in the following sections.
+Then you may use either of the two commands below to monitor gpu utilization which are detailed in the following sections.

 sysmon